openfaas/openfaas.github.io/_posts/2018-08-01-gke-multi-stage.md

     -f openfaas-prod.yaml
 ```

-## OpenFaaS functions operations
+## Manage your functions with kubectl

 ![openfaas-operator](/images/gke-multi-stage/operator.png)

-Using the OpenFaaS CRD you can define functions as Kubernetes custom resource:
+Using the OpenFaaS CRD you can define functions as Kubernetes custom resources.

+Create `certinfo.yaml` with the following content:

 {% gist fc8d7ef8f4af3d0d81a9f28ff8c6edcb certinfo.yaml %}

+In oder to make use of the preemptible node pool you need to
-Note that this function will be running on the fn pool due to the affinity constraint `cloud.google.com/gke-preemptible=true`.
+set the affinity constraint to `cloud.google.com/gke-preemptible=true` so that certinfo will be deployed on the `fn-pool`.

-Save the above resource as `certinfo.yaml` and use `kubectl` to deploy the function on both instances:
+Use `kubectl` to deploy the function to both environments by changing the namespace parameter:

 ```bash
 kubectl -n openfaas-stg-fn apply -f certinfo.yaml kubectl -n openfaas-prod-fn apply -f certinfo.yaml
 ```

+The certinfo function will tell you the SSL information for your domain.
-Verify both endpoints are live:
+User certinfo to verify both endpoints are live:

 ```
 curl -d "openfaas-stg.example.com" https://openfaas-stg.example.com/function/certinfo